Category Archives: Superstars hiding a slasher movie on the small print of their CV…

 Do you want to hear about another?

 Ok check this out.
 You put together the funds to make a slasher movie.
 In a haze of trying to be original, some bright spark comes up with a maniac killing off people that want to die.
 No, seriously.
 So this brings up a major problem.
-How do you build an affinity with people that the killer is in effect helping?
+How do you build any kind of sympathy or connection with people that the killer is in effect helping to achieve their aims?
 Now don’t get me wrong, the story does attempt to divert from this by revealing the ‘shock’ decision that they change their minds and actually decide against it.
 But the thing is that by that point we are left with a bunch of cardboard cut out personalities and no one really to bond to.

 Demons is obviously heavily inspired by Wes Craven’s Scream and includes a multitude of references.
 Many of them reach beyond the realms of just ‘inspiration’ in to flagrant cut, copy and paste territory.
 For a genre that has survived on its ability to self reference, this is all acceptable if it’s handled correctly.
 Rose’s script lacks charm however and the wit to accompany its lack of authenticity and energy.
-Capable actors are left without a challenging depth to their characters and therefore have no possibility to shine.
+A solid collection of capable actors are left without a challenging depth to their characters and therefore have no possibility to shine.

 As slasher movies are not renowned for their strengths in dramatics, complexity in plotting or philosophical messages, they can only really aim for two emotions.
-The first and most obvious is fear; – everybody loves a good scare.
-The only other is fun, which is what I enjoy most about the genre.
-Demons however gets lost in its attempt to convey a message that doesn’t particularly get clarified.
-This means that it sacrifices any good time vibe; and the patent lack of technical flair destroys the possibility of a fear factor.
-There’s a large-ish body count, a few attempts to mimic horror classics such as The Blair Witch Project and an unclear but interesting motive.
-It all feels like it’s been wrapped up in ten-year-old sellotape though and is poorly structured, stupidly scripted and painstakingly feeble because of that.
+The first and most obvious is fear – everybody loves a good scare.
+The only other option is to make the film as camp as possible and give the audience something to enjoy in a more humorous way.
+Demons however gets lost in its attempt to convey a message that a) we don’t understand and b) we don’t give a damn about and takes itself far too seriously to be fun.
+There’s a large-ish body count, a few attempts to mimic horror classics such as The Blair Witch Project and an unclear but interesting motive, but it’s technically weak and therefore just not good enough to deliver any thrills.

-I saw some positive reviews floating around about this, but I didn’t find anything here that would warrant someone purchasing it.
+I saw some positive reviews floating around before I picked this up myself, but I am guessing that they were posted by crew members as a form of marketing, because what I saw was pretty irredeemable.
 I mean, what’s the moral of the story?
 What’s the point?
 Don’t commit suicide because a maniac will come and kill you?
 I wouldn’t care about the lack of logic if it at least had something, anything to cover up the obvious amateurism.
-I grew up in the kind of areas that this attempts to convey.
+I grew up in the kind of areas that this film attempts to convey.
 The thing is that some of the people I knew back then lacked an education or anything really to offer the tough society that we lived in.
-None of them however were dumb enough to run in to a dimly lighted forest instead of to the nearest crowd of people after witnessing a murder, which these poorly-developed personas seem to do consistently.
+None of them however were dumb enough to run in to a dimly lighted forest instead of to the nearest crowd of people after witnessing a murder, which these fools seem to do consistently.

-The only thing worth anything here is one song on the soundtrack.
-Congratulations to Jessie J; a great example of the talent of London youth.
+I remember one great song on the soundtrack that lifted the mood about halfway through.
+Congratulations to Jessie J; a fine example of the talent of London youth.
 As for Arjun Rose, a former stockbroker, he needs to try harder…

 Final Girl: √√